isaacrlevin/presencelight/README.md

 ### Install App

-After you have followed the above steps (enable side-loading, installing the certificate and installing app), you will have be welcomed with a message like this
+After you have followed the above steps (enable side-loading and installing app), you will have be welcomed with a message like this

    ![Configured](static/configured.png)